TheCandidStartup/TheCandidStartup.github.io/_drafts/heat-geek-nano-store-update.md

 No problem, there's a simple solution.
 At full power the heat pump is producing more than 9kW of heat, the same as an electric shower.
 In cold weather, an electric shower keeps the water hot by reducing the flow rate.
 We should be able to shower indefinitely if we reduce the flow rate to 4L/min.

-It doesn't work.
-If you go below 6L/min the water goes cold.
+Except, it doesn't work.
+If you go below 6L/min, the water goes cold.

 ## Blending Valve